Your beloved mobile phone suddenly stops working. Too bad it’s something that you really need and had become an indispensable item in your dear life.

 6. Do they issue receipts?
 Lack of receipts means they cannot honor warranties or is not registered with the government.

 7. Is the staff professionally trained?
 Un untrained staff may give you lousy repairs or wrong estimates on your unit.

 - greenhills cellphone repair shop

-- htc service center philippines
+- htc mobile phone technician in philippines

 - cellphone repair price in philippines

 - best cell phone repair shop in manila